Wind parameters

 The [Force Multiplier] value is set to 0, so that the force will change randomly within a range of ±50% five times per second.

-By baking the result of the wind parameters with [Execute], you can see that the hair is moving randomly.
+By baking the result of the wind parameter with [Execute], you can see that the hair is moving randomly.

 If you are concerned about the jerkiness of the movement, lower the value of [Max Force] or make other adjustments.

-Adjust the swing of specific output destination parameters
+Adjust the swing of a specific output destination parameter

-If you do not want to apply wind parameters to specific parts or if you want to adjust strength in certain areas, adjust the degree to which physics calculations are applied.
+If you do not want to apply wind parameters to specific areas or if you want to partially adjust the strength, adjust the degree to which physics is applied.

-Only the swing of specific output destination parameters can be adjusted from [Physics] -> [Output] -> [Parameters].
+The sway of specific output destination parameters can be adjusted from [Physics] > [Output] > [Parameters].

-The following video shows how to adjust the degree of influence on the brim of the hat.
+The following video illustrates adjusting the impact on the brim of a hat.

 See “About physics” for more information.